nasa/Transform-to-Open-Science/docs/aiml.md

-# Artificial Intelligence and Machine Learning
+# Test 1 Artificial Intelligence and Machine Learning

 NASA Science Mission Directorate (SMD) is committed to the responsible use of Artificial Intelligence (AI) and in applying the AI methodologies to advance science.
 Specifically NASA SMD’s commitment includes: